-How Acne Affects the Self-Esteem of Teenagers November 7, 2016 – Posted in: Beauty, Lifestyle
+How Acne Affects the Self-Esteem of Teenagers November 7, 2016 – Posted in: Beauty, Parenting

 Adolescence is a crucial time for psychosocial and emotional development.
 It is also when your teen starts to experience significant changes in their self-consciousness.
 When teens have low self-esteem, it can lead to higher antisocial behavior, aggression, poor performance at school, lower economic success, and poor emotional and physical health.